Quantile Spectral Analysis for Locally Stationary Time Series: Simulations and an empirical study

 \subsection{Standard \& Poor's 500}

-We now turn back to the S\&P500 index series already considered in the introduction, with $T=12992$ daily observations from 1962 through~2013 (differences of the logarithms of daily opening and closing prices for about 52 years).
-We applied the same estimation method as above: smoothing was performed with the same window function as described in Section~\ref{SecSimu} (see equation~\eqref{eq:weightsim}), with bandwidth~$B_n = 25$, window length~$n=512$, and the sets \mbox{${\cal T}_0 = \{256 + 256j|0\leq j \leq 49\}$} and $\Omega = \{2\pi j/256|j=0,...,255\}.$ Calibration for the time-frequency heatmaps was performed as explained in Section~\ref{Seccalibr}.
+We now turn back to the S\&P500 index series already considered in the introduction, with~$T=12992$ daily observations from 1962 through~2013 (differences of the logarithms of daily opening and closing prices for about 52 years).
+We applied the same estimation method as above, with the same window function as described in Section~\ref{SecSimu}, with bandwidth~$B_n = 25$, window length~$n=512$, and the sets \mbox{${\cal T}_0 = \{256 + 256j|0\leq j \leq 49\}$} and~$\Omega = \{2\pi j/256|j=0,...,255\}.$ Calibration was performed as explained in Section~\ref{Seccalibr}.
+The resulting heatmaps are shown in the heatmaps of Figure~\ref{figSPgen}.